 The Manual Method

 Note: Before you begin the public folder recovery, you should restore the exchange database to another location from Exchange Backup with the Windows server backup tool.

 - Launch the Exchange Management Console.
 Choose the Microsoft Exchange Option, select “Server Configuration”.
-Choose “Mailbox”
+Select “Mailbox”

 - Choose the Exchange Server name/credential from the list of servers

-- Choose the name of the public folder database that you want to restore
+- Select the name of the public folder database that you want to restore

 - Select the “Dismount database” from right-click menu to dismount the database

 - Now, open the properties by right clicking